-In the antiquity The area was one of the cradles of wine culture (see also Mesopotamia ).
-Part of it belonged to in the Bible described Canaan of the Israelites.
+In the antiquity counted the area among the cradles of wine culture (see also under Mesopotamia ).
+Part of it was part of the Bible described the Canaan of the Israelites.
 The northern part counted Phenicia, which also includes coastal sections of today Syria included.
-In the core area on the Mediterranean coast and also far out of it numerous Phoenician city states developed.
-The most significant in today's borders of Lebanon were Berytos (Beirut), Byblos (Djebeil), Sidon (Sayda) and Tyros (Sur).
-The Phoenicians ruled here under temporary strong influence of Egypt and Assyria from the 3rd millennium to the conquest of Alexander the Great (356-323 BC) in 330 BC After excavations in Byblos there was already 5,000 years ago a viticulture culture.
-In Baalbek (now Heliopolis), now Lebanon's wine-growing center in the Bekaa Valley, the temple built in the 2nd century AD stands for the wine god Bacchus, Over the centuries, there has been a turbulent history with ever-changing Christian and Islamic dominions.
+Numerous Phoenician city-states emerged in the core area on the Mediterranean coast and far beyond.
+The most significant in today's Lebanon borders were Berytos (Beirut), Byblos (Djebeil), Sidon (Sayda) and Tyros (Sur).
+The Phoenicians ruled here temporarily under the strong influence of Egypt and Assyria from the 3rd millennium to the conquest by Alexander the Great (356-323 BC) in 330 BC After excavations in Byblos, there was a winegrowing culture here 5,000 years ago.
+In Baalbek (Greek: Heliopolis), today's wine-growing center of Lebanon in the Bekaa Valley, the temple built in the 2nd century AD stands for the wine god Bacchus, Over the centuries there has been an eventful history with ever changing Christian and Islamic domains.

-To a limited extent, viticulture has always been practiced in some areas, and even in the Middle Ages, the sweet wines from Tyros and Sidon were very popular.
-In the 13th century the area belonged to the domain for a long time Venice and wine was shipped from here to many European countries.
-By the Ottoman conquest in the beginning of the 16th century and the alcohol ban The viticulture came to a complete halt.
-This was revived only by French colonists, as in the period 1920-1946, the country was French mandate territory.
-By the end of the 1970s, Lebanon had a very high demand for wine, especially among the Western-oriented Christian population, whose share is around half.
+To a limited extent, however, viticulture was always practiced in some areas, and the sweet wines from Tire and Sidon were still very popular in the Middle Ages.
+In the 13th century, the area was part of the domain for a long time Venice and wine was shipped from here to many European countries.
+Due to the Ottoman conquest at the beginning of the 16th century and the alcohol ban viticulture came to a complete standstill.
+This was only revived by French colonists when, between 1920 and 1946, the country was a French mandate.
+By the end of the 1970s, the demand for wine in Lebanon was very high, especially among the western-oriented Christian population, whose share is around half.